Unusual Options Activity Insight: General Motors | Benzinga

 Unusual Options Activity Insight: General Motors

-On Friday, shares of General Motors (NYSE:GM) saw unusual options activity.
-After the option alert, the stock price moved down to $57.02.
+On Thursday, shares of General Motors (NYSE:GM) saw unusual options activity.
+After the option alert, the stock price moved up to $53.93.

 - Option Type: SWEEP